-College of Professional Studies and Social Sciences Degree may be taken in support of several degrees

-For information contact Margaret Ann Rapp, PhD
+College of Professional Studies and Social Sciences Minor may be taken in support of several degrees For information contact Margaret Ann Rapp, PhD

-The child welfare services certificate program is most directly associated with a major in one of the helping professions.
-However, the certificate can be earned independently of a bachelor's degree.
+The child welfare services minor is most directly associated with a major in one of the helping professions.
 Child welfare specialists handle the problems of abused, neglected, and abandoned children or those whose behavior has brought them to the attention of the courts.
 This type of work is demanding and requires highly trained and dedicated professionals for whom children and their families are of paramount importance.

-A certificate in child welfare services involves completion of a total of 15 credits in child welfare and related coursework.
-Social work majors who are pursuing the certificate will complete the field practicum elective as part of their required coursework for the BSW degree.
+A minor in child welfare services involves completion of a total of 15 credits in child welfare and related coursework.
+Social work majors who are pursuing the minor will complete the field practicum elective as part of their required coursework for the BSW degree.
 Note: Completion of this certificate program does not equate to certification.